-Complaint reporting procedures shall be disseminated by the BCSO within facilities under its jurisdiction (in English and other languages as appropriate) in order to ensure that all individuals are aware of the availability of such procedures.
+Complaint reporting procedures shall be disseminated by the BCSO within facilities under its New Orleans District(in English and other languages as appropriate) in order to ensure that all individuals are aware of the availability of such procedures.
 Such material must include up-to-date contact information necessary to file the complaint.